-Originally starting life as a school band called The Obelisk in the early 1970s, Robert Smith first started his musical career in earnest in 1976 under the name Malice and played extensively around the Crawley/Sussex area.
-When the band split the following year, they became known as Easy Cure after a song in their set.
-With the advent of punk, however, Smith wanted a more dynamic title and ditched the first part of the name.
-Picture: Photoshot
+Originally starting life as a school band in Crawley called The Obelisk in the early 1970s, Robert Smith first started his musical career in earnest in 1976 under the name Malice.
+The following year, they became known as Easy Cure after a song in their set, but with the advent of punk, Smith wanted a more dynamic title and ditched the first part of the name.

 Coldplay - Starfish

 Chris Martin and Jonny Buckland formed a band at college in London back in 1996 under the horrible name Pectoralz.
 With the addition of Guy Berryman the following year, the group were playing gigs in the capital under the uninspiring name Starfish.
 With the addition of drummer Will Champion, their name changed for the final time to Coldplay… and superstardom soon followed.

 Depeche Mode - Composition Of Sound